spacetelescope/specviz/docs/developer.rst

 add the plugin to the plugin registry and initialize the class to be added to the application instance.
-Storing the plugin in the registry allows the class definition to persist through the duration of the application lifetime which is especially useful in the case of opening e.g. multiple |Workspace|s, each of which must then re-initialize any imported plugins from the registry.
+Storing the plugin in the registry allows the class definition to persist through the duration of the application lifetime which is especially useful in the case of opening e.g. multiple |Workspace| objects, each of which must then re-initialize any imported plugins from the registry.

 There are three types of plugins for SpecViz: